 The method can be designed with multiple successive subsampling steps, or analogy levels, each of them relying on different meteorological variables.
-A certain number of parameters define the relationship between predictors and predictands, such as the choice of the predictor variable, its pressure level and temporal window to consider, the spatial domain to use for the comparison, as well as the analogy criterion itself, and finally the number of analogue situations to keep at each subsampling level.
-These parameters are usually calibrated by means of a semi-automatic sequential procedure \citep{Bontron2004, Radanovics2013}, i.e. by optimizing each single parameter one at a time, in an arbitrarily chosen order, with no or little reassessment.
-This sequential approach has therefore strong limitations: (i) it cannot automatically choose the optimal pressure levels and the temporal windows for a given meteorological variable, (ii) it cannot handle dependencies between the parameters within a level of analogy, and even less between them, and (iii) it cannot easily handle new degrees of freedom, such as a possible weighting between the pressure levels.
-Thus, even if the processing involved is relatively fast, the sequential approach requires laborious assessments of predictors combinations (variables, pressure levels, temporal windows), and presents a high risk of ending in a local optimum due to subjective initial choices and lack of consideration of parameter inter-dependencies.
+A certain number of parameters define the relationship between predictors and predictands, such as the choice of the predictor variable, its pressure level and temporal window to consider, the spatial domain to use for the comparison, as well as the analogy criterion itself, and finally, the number of analogue situations to keep at each subsampling level.
+These parameters are usually calibrated by means of a semi-automatic sequential procedure \citep{Bontron2004, Radanovics2013}, i.e. by optimizing each single parameter, one at a time, in an arbitrarily chosen order, with no or little reassessment.
+This sequential approach therefore has strong limitations: (i) it cannot automatically choose the optimal pressure levels and the temporal windows for a given meteorological variable, (ii) it cannot handle dependencies between the parameters within a level of analogy, and even less between them, and (iii) it cannot easily handle new degrees of freedom, such as a possible weighting between the pressure levels.
+Thus, even if the processing involved is relatively fast, the sequential approach requires laborious assessments of predictor combinations (variables, pressure levels, temporal windows), and presents a high risk of ending in a local optimum because of subjective initial choices and lack of consideration of parameter inter-dependencies.
 Other calibration methods exist for specific applications, such as radar images \citep{Panziera2011, Foresti2015a}.

-With the perspective to overcome these limitations, a global optimization by genetic algorithms (GAs) was introduced.
-An intensive assessment work resulted in recommendations of parametrization of GAs in order to optimize AMs successfully \citep{Horton2016}.
-The present paper is based on these recommendations and apply them for precipitation prediction for the upper Rh\^{o}ne catchment in the Swiss Alps, using AMs of varying complexity.
-It aims at illustrating the relevance of a fully-automatic, objective, and global, optimization technique for AMs.
+Aiming to overcome these limitations, a global optimization by genetic algorithms (GAs) was introduced.
+An intensive assessment resulted in recommendations to parametrize GAs in order to optimize AMs successfully \citep{Horton2016}.
+The present paper is based on these recommendations, and applies them to precipitation prediction for the upper Rh\^{o}ne catchment in the Swiss Alps, using AMs of varying complexity.
+It aims at illustrating the relevance of a fully automatic, objective, and global, optimization technique for AMs.
 The applications are indeed numerous, as AMs have to be adapted to every new location they are applied, or to any new predictand they should predict.

-Data, AMs, and the optimization techniques (sequential and GAs) are presented in section \ref{sec:data_methods}.
-The results are first given for the optimization of the analogy of the atmospheric circulation only (section \ref{sec:optim_circul}), before being extended to a method adding a second level of analogy on moisture variables (section \ref{sec:optim_moisture}).
-General discussions (section \ref{sec:discussion}) and conclusions (section \ref{sec:conclusions}) follow.
+The data, AMs, and optimization techniques (sequential and GAs) are presented in Section \ref{sec:data_methods}.
+The results are first given for the optimization of the analogy of atmospheric circulation only (Section \ref{sec:optim_circul}), before being extended to a method adding a second level of analogy on moisture variables (Section \ref{sec:optim_moisture}).
+General discussions (Section \ref{sec:discussion}) and conclusions (Section \ref{sec:conclusions}) follow.

 \section{Data and methods}